About the Program

 - Collaborative Teaching and Learning Environment: We believe a collaborative collegial environment among our faculty, staff and students is critical in sustaining advancement in educational excellence.

 - Growth through Assessment: We believe data-driven inquiry and improvement will lead us to sustained advancement in educational excellence.

 The construction engineering curriculum provides a broad-based liberal education, a strong background in mathematics and basic sciences, and a rigorous sequence of civil and construction engineering courses needed to provide the breadth and depth necessary for sustainable professional success within an ever-changing technological society.
-An emphasis is placed on engineering and constructability knowledge and skills that develop student’s practical problem-solving abilities for application to real-world projects.
+The curriculum emphasizes analysis and design of construction processes and systems in a construction engineering specialty field, applying knowledge of methods, materials, equipment, planning, scheduling, safety, and cost analysis; to explain basic legal and ethical concepts and the importance of professional engineering licensure in the construction industry; to explain basic concepts of management topics such as economics, business, accounting, communications, leadership, decision and optimization methods, engineering economics, engineering management, and cost control.
+Specific focus is placed on engineering and constructability knowledge and skills that develop student’s practical problem-solving abilities for application to real-world projects.
 Towards accomplishing this educational goal, the curriculum provides a two-semester senior design course in which students undertake significant real-world focused construction engineering projects.
 Additionally, our faculty are convinced of the great value of practical experience, and as a result, students are highly encouraged and supported in identifying opportunities and obtaining gainful employment in the construction engineering profession, or a related field, for at least one summer, preferably between the junior and senior years.